b01lers/b01lers-ctf-2021/pwn/rooted_v1/solve/solve.md

 What happens above is that the subshell created by `$(...)` has the file `.admin_check` set as its std in.
 So when the subshell returns its output into the string setup with the quotes `".."` the results are read into the quotes and stored in the variable v.
 While I was testing this challenge, I actually ran into an issue that this post solves by adding quotes around the subshell.
 Remove them and you'll see that all the nullbytes in .admin\_check executable are actually clobbered into spaces due to shell interpretation of the bytes, so to make life easier just leave the quotes

-so how do we actually read the bytes now that we can read a file? m
+so how do we actually read the bytes now that we can read a file?
 ```
 > echo $v
 ```